About the Municipality

 - Create and promote a work culture that embraces health and safety, productivity, succession planning and customer-oriented attitudes.

-- Meet regularly with all levels of staff to ensure current understanding and knowledge relevant to operational issues, staffing concerns and any concerns received from stakeholders and County residents.
+- Meet regularly with staff to ensure current understanding and knowledge relevant to operational issues, staffing concerns and any concerns received from stakeholders and residents.

 Council Relations and Support